-Subscribe to the NOAA Planet Stewards Mailing List to receive information and announcements about upcoming professional development and education resources.
+Subscribe to the NOAA Planet Stewards Mailing List.
+You’ll receive announcements about our program and our bi-monthly newsletter - The Watch - with professional development opportunities, educational resources and much more!

 The NOAA Planet Stewards Education Project (PSEP) provides formal and informal educators working with elementary through college aged students the knowledge and resources to build scientifically-literate individuals and communities who are prepared to respond to environmental challenges monitored by NOAA.
 Read more below in the Education Community.

 PSEP also supports educators in developing and implementing hands-on stewardship activities that conserve, restore, and protect human communities and natural resources.
 Read more below in the Stewardship Community.

 The Education Community is open to anyone.
 Participants are invited to attend monthly webinars, book club discussions, and workshops at locations across the country.
 Workshops have focused on a range of environmental topics integrating citizen science, STEM, community resilience, and climate science.
 Education Community members also receive our bi-monthly newsletter - The Watch - with links to professional development opportunities as well as education opportunities and resources.